-- 4. Second Respondent in his arbitration award found that it was common cause that Fourth Respondent: - 1.
-Was not an alcoholic; - 2.
-Had reported for work on 24 May 2009 under the influence of alcohol. - 4.
-It was common cause on the facts that Fourth Respondent was not incapable of performing her functions but that she had made herself guilty of misconduct in presenting herself for duty whilst under the influence of alcohol. - 4.
-In the circumstances, on a proper evaluation of the evidence and on a proper application of the legal principles distinguishing misconduct from incapacity, Second Respondent ought to have determined that Applicant's Employee Assistance Programme (EAP) was not relevant and Applicant was not obligated to offer Fourth Respondent assistance though it.

-4. However, Second Respondent made the following finding:
+- 47. It was common cause on the facts that Fourth Respondent was not incapable of performing her functions but that she had made herself guilty of misconduct in presenting herself for duty whilst under the influence of alcohol. - 48.
+In the circumstances, on a proper evaluation of the evidence and on a proper application of the legal principles distinguishing misconduct from incapacity, Second Respondent ought to have determined that Applicant's Employee Assistance Programme (EAP) was not relevant and Applicant was not obligated to offer Fourth Respondent assistance though it. - 49.
+However, Second Respondent made the following finding: